scanner-research/esper-tv/README.md

 dc exec app ./scripts/setup.sh
 ```

 You have successfully setup Esper!
 Visit [http://localhost](http://localhost) (or whatever server you're running this on) to see the frontend.

-[http://localhost:8888](http://localhost:8888) to see the Jupyter notebook.
-To log into the Jupyter notebook, get the token by running `./scripts/jupyter-token.sh`.
+You will see a query interface, but we can't do anything with it until we get some data.
+Go through the [Demo](https://github.com/scanner-research/esper#demo) below to visualize some sample videos and metadata we have provided.

 ### Troubleshooting